dcai/airnotifier/README.md

 ## Introduction
-AirNotifier is a REST server for apple push notification service.
+AirNotifier is a REST server for apple push notification service, users and resources management, it's a strong and generic backend for iOS apps.

-APNs allows provider to do peer-to-peer communication, if notification is from other provider other than master provider, we need a push notification forwarder, AirNotifier comes to rescue.
+APNs requires a certification to set up SSL connection, in some situations, we needs multi server instances without sharing certification file, we need a push notification forwarder, other instances send notification requests to it, it setup the SSL connection and send them all.

 ## Status
 Under heavy development